End-to-End Optical Propagation Modeling for Water-to-Air Channels under Sea Surface and UAV Effects: Introduction

 To characterize the \gls{w2a} channel, we employ Monte Carlo simulations \cite{Gabriel-JOCN-2012} to model photon propagation across the wireless link, encompassing both underwater and aerial segments.
 Subsequently, we incorporate the channel loss induced by \gls{uav} instability, for which we derive a closed-form expression.
 To the best of our knowledge, this study is the first to provide a closed-form formulation of \gls{uav} tilt angle variations and the corresponding loss in the context of optical wireless communications.

-We examine the impact of various system parameters, including the \gls{led} beam divergence and the \gls{fov} of the \gls{rx}, and the \gls{e2e} link performance.
+Ultimately, we examine the impact of various system parameters, including the \gls{led} beam divergence and the \gls{fov} of the \gls{rx}, and the \gls{e2e} link performance.
 This performance is evaluated in terms of the \gls{ber}, providing insights into the practical feasibility of the proposed approach.

-The key contributions of this work can be summarized as follows: \begin{itemize} \item A realistic coral reef monitoring system using \gls{w2a} optical communication is investigated; \item A comprehensive framework for accurately modeling the \gls{w2a} channel is proposed, incorporating different factors such as underwater absorption/scattering, air bubbles, and surface wave motion; This is in particular based on the most appropriate models, i.e., the \gls{jonswap} model to account for the sea surface motion in near-shore application scenarios, and the \gls{hn} distribution and the Mie theory to account for the effect of air bubbles; \item A closed-form expression for channel loss due to \gls{uav} deflection angle is derived as a function of wind speed under turbulent wind conditions, modeled by the Dryden spectrum; \item A detailed \gls{e2e} link performance analysis is presented, in particular, evaluating the effect on the \gls{ber} performance of \gls{rx} depth for different data rates, and demonstrating the feasibility of optical \gls{w2a} communication in environmental monitoring applications.\\ \end{itemize}
+The key contributions of this work can be summarized as follows: \begin{itemize} \item Development of a comprehensive Monte Carlo ray-tracing framework to accurately model the \gls{w2a} optical channel, specifically tailored for realistic shallow-water coral reef monitoring scenarios; \item Integration of advanced physical models to quantify complex environmental impairments.
+This includes employing the \gls{jonswap} spectrum to capture near-shore sea surface dynamics, and combining the \gls{hn} distribution with Mie theory to rigorously evaluate the scattering effects of underwater air bubbles; \item {Derivation of a closed-form analytical expression to characterize the channel losses induced by \gls{uav} orientation fluctuations.
+This includes a mathematically tractable approximation of the \gls{uav} inclination angle under turbulent wind conditions, modeled via the Dryden wind spectrum; \item Extensive end-to-end link performance analysis}, evaluating the impact of wind speed, operational \gls{tx} depth, and data rates on the \gls{ber}.
+The results conclusively demonstrate the feasibility and reliability of \gls{w2a} optical communications for marine data muling applications. \end{itemize}

 The remainder of this paper is organized as follows: Section\,\ref{sec:Related_works} presents a brief state-of-the-art on \gls{w2a} optical channel modeling and link design, whereas, Section\,\ref{sec:System_Model} describes in detail the proposed channel modeling to account for several factors such as underwater beam absorption and scattering, random sea surface, air bubbles, and \gls{uav} instability.
 Afterwards, Section\,\ref{sec:uav_instability} presents our new approach to modeling losses resulting from drone instability.
 Subsequently, Section\,\ref{sec:Monte_Carlo} details the Monte Carlo algorithm that has been developed to model photon propagation, while Section\,\ref{sec:Results} presents the numerical results, focusing on channel modeling and performance evaluation of the wireless link.
 Finally, Section\,\ref{sec:concluson} draws the main conclusions of this work.